19 Totally Awesome Things to do in Whistler in Summer!

 |Rating:||3/5 – Depending on the time of year this activity |

 can be well worth checking out

-Depending on the year these can tower some 40 feet high!
+Depending on the year, these can tower some 40 feet high!
 With that said, they do get smaller as the days go by so this activity is best suited to late spring or early summer.
 When we visited they were only a fraction of the size the can be.

-As mentioned above, you’ll need to take the gondola up Blackcomb Mountain to reach them but from there it’s only a short hike to the ice walls!
+As mentioned above, you’ll need to take the gondola up Blackcomb Mountain to reach them but from there it’s only a short hike to the snow walls!

 19. Treetop Canopy walk